 Join a Committee, Commission or Board

-- Applicants must not be employees of the City of Surrey
+- Applicants must not be employed by the City of Surrey.

 These are volunteer positions.
 Successful candidates serve without compensation.